 Here are the steps to follow to make my small batch chocolate chip muffins.
 You can find the complete recipe (which is printable!) at the end of this blog post.

-1. Make the streusel.
-In a small bowl, melt the butter, then add in the sugar and flour.
+In a small bowl, melt the butter, then add in the sugar, flour, and cinnamon.
 Use a fork to mix the ingredients together until you have formed little clumps of dough.
 Set aside.

-4. Fold in dry ingredients.
-Add in the dry ingredients, and use a rubber spatula to fold the mixture together just until a few streaks of flour remain.
+Add in the flour, baking powder/soda, and salt.
+Use a rubber spatula to fold the mixture together just until a few streaks of flour remain.
 Then, fold in the chocolate chips just until no flour streaks remain.

 Small batch chocolate chip muffins Q & A